selmaohneh/selmaohneh.github.io/_posts/2024-07-29-embarrassment-driven-testing.md

 * a good test suite saves time in the long run
 * …

-A talk from [Daniel Raniz Raneland]([Daniel Raniz Raneland | LinkedIn](https://www.linkedin.com/in/raneland/)) just added another surprising perspective:
+A talk from [Daniel Raniz Raneland](https://www.linkedin.com/in/raneland/) just added another surprising perspective:

 > A good test suite prevents you from embarrassment.

 ![embarrassment](/assets/images/fingerpointing.jpg)

-I think this gives us good guidance for what our test suite needs to cover at least: it's the *one thing* your team/software is responsible for that would be totally embarrassing if not working.
+I think this provides us with valuable insights on the minimun requirements of what to test:

+>It's the *one thing* your team/software is responsible for.
+The *one thing* that would be totally embarrassing if it didn't function correctly.

 * if you develop the software for a snack vending machine, make sure that the doors open correctly.
 * if you develop a to-do web app, make sure that to-dos can be ticked